-What would Happen if Everybody Foraged?
+What if Everybody Foraged?

 Our culture is predominantly one of fear mongering – the newspapers & media are full of it, keeping many in business as we seem to thrive on the flight-fight instinct of protect & defend.
 Funny really, as so many of our predators are extinct, our fears could justifiably be considerably reduced.